Create, review, and deploy automated machine learning models with Azure Machine Learning

 The Advanced menu offers default deployment features such as data collection and resource utilization settings.
 If you wish to override these defaults do so in this menu.

 Select Deploy.
 Deployment can take about 20 minutes to complete.
-Once deployment begins, the Model details tab appears.
-See the deployment progress under the Deploy status section of the Properties pane.
+Once deployment begins, the Model summary tab appears.
+See the deployment progress under the Deploy status section.

 Now you have an operational web service to generate predictions!
 You can test the predictions by querying the service from Power BI's built in Azure Machine Learning support.